bridgetallen/HTTP-Assignment-/README.md

 In Ubuntu:

-2. Go to your main project directory (ex. suli folder),then create a new module for the project (e.g. flask-http-assignment).
+2. Go to your main project directory (e.g. suli folder), then create a new module for the project (e.g. flask-http-assignment).
 Make sure to stay in this directory at all times during the project.

 3. Create and/or activate virtual environment.